narrenorg/narrenschiff/docs/narrenschiff/getting_started.rst

   kubectl appyl -f secret.yaml,configmap.yaml,deployment.yaml --namespace default

 However, we don't have ordinary Kubernetes manifests anymore.
-We're now using templated manifests.
+Now we're using templated manifests.
 Therefore we need to write the equivalent command using Narrenschiff.
 Open ``course.yaml`` and write the following:

 .. code-block:: yaml